Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Results and discussion

 The value of \rfb is then measured to be $\rfb = 0.78 \pm 0.10$, as shown in Figure~\ref{fig:result_RFB}.
 The measured \rfb value is below unity, which is a reflection of the suppression due to, \eg, nuclear shadowing at small Bjorken-$x$, together with an average enhancement at large Bjorken-$x$.
-The data is in agreement with the EPPS16 and nCTEQ15 predictions, with a better agreement as compared to the nCTEQ15 nPDF.
+The data is in agreement with the EPPS16 and nCTEQ15 predictions.
 The uncertainty of the measurement is smaller than the theoretical uncertainties using EPPS16 and nCTEQ15 nPDFs, which shows a constraining power on the nPDFs.

 In addition, the value of \rfb is also measured differentially as a function of \zrapstar, \ZpT and \phistar.
 The corresponding \kfb correction factors for the differential measurements are derived in the same way in separate intervals as shown in Table~\ref{tab:kFB-diff}.
 Figure~\ref{fig:result_RFB} (b), (c), and (d) show the above measured values of \rfb as a function of \zrapstar, \ZpT and \phistar, respectively, together with the theory calculations.
 The $\rfb$ measurement as a function of \zrapstar shows a general suppression below unity for all three intervals, in good agreement with the nPDF predictions.
 For the two intervals in $2.5 < \zrapstar < 3.5$ the measurements give a smaller uncertainty compared to the nCTEQ15 prediction which can be used to constrain the nPDFs.
-For the $\rfb$ measurements as a function of \ZpT and \phistar, a general suppression is expected and observed.
+For the $\rfb$ measurements as a function of \ZpT and \phistar, a general suppression is expected, however, the significance of the suppression is weak given the large statistical fluctuation in the differential measurements.
 From theory a slightly stronger suppression at lower \ZpT or \phistar is expected, but given the precision of the current measurement this tendency is not visible.
 The \rfb as a function of \phistar shows a more stable trend than as a function of \ZpT, which exhibits a larger fluctuation The detailed numerical values and uncertainties of the differential measurements of the \rfb together with the corresponding \fsrcorr factors are given in Appendix~\ref{apdx:cross-section}.